All Episodes

 This isn't just an elevation to some new color.

-This is the arrest of 21 people, the suspicion that 50 at least were involved, the Brits breaking up a ring that would have blown up six to ten airplanes leaving U.K. and coming to the United States.
+This is the arrest of 21 people, the suspicion that 50 at least were involved, the Brits breaking up a ring that would have blown up six to ten airplanes leaving UK and coming to the United States.

 And if you're traveling today, you're traveling under extreme circumstances.

-Uh we'll get to his race in a moment.
+We'll get to his race in a moment.

-Anyway, she lost as well and uh had a little musical kind of send-off in did you see this uh musical kind of send-off in her uh press conference uh when she sounded like this.
+And did you see this musical kind of send-off in her press conference when she sounded like this?

 Minimum wage with the baby on the way.